 The ECU SHALL attempt to install the update.
 This installation SHOULD occur at a time when all pre-conditions are met.
-These pre-conditions MAY include ensuring the vehicle is in a safe environment for install (e.g., the vehicle is parked when updating a specific ECU).
-Another pre-condition MAY include ensuring the ECU has a backup of its current image and metadata in case the current installation fails.
+These pre-conditions could include ensuring the vehicle is in a safe environment for an installation (e.g., the vehicle is parked when updating a specific ECU).
+Other pre-conditions could include ensuring the ECU has a backup of its current image and metadata in case the current installation fails.